greenm01/ec4x/docs/ec4x_specs.md

 *The maximum modifier is +4

-**If Scouts in the opposing fleet have mixed ELI tech, use same EII method described in section 2.4.2 to find the adjusted ELI and die roll modifier.**
+**If opposing fleets have mixed ELI tech, use same EII method described in section 2.4.2 to find the adjusted ELI and die roll modifier.**

 ### 2\.4.4 Starbases